dustpg/LongUI/README.md

 ##Remarks

-  Windows 7 also supported Direct2D 1.1, but DirectComposition,
-  planned support for Win7 without DirectComposition,but MS
-  said that Win7 could upgrade to Win10 for free, so just 'planned'
-  and, maybe Win8.1/Win10 support only in the next year
+  Windows 7 also supported Direct2D 1.1, but DirectComposition, planned support for Win7 without DirectComposition,but MS said that Win7 could upgrade to Win10 for free, so just 'planned', and, maybe Win8.1/Win10 support only in the next year

 ##LongUI Programming Style